-They will also be in charge of managing the output of the workstreams, update with senior leaders, and communicate with their clients to see whether they are on track.
+They will also be in charge of managing the output of the workstreams, updating senior leaders, and communicating with their clients to see whether they are on track.

 A consultant team that best fits the context of the project will then be assembled.
 They are chosen based on various criteria: cost, experience, background relevancy, and familiarity with the EM himself or herself.

 Besides, a project may need help from supporting centers, which opens up another career path in consulting: supporting tracks.
 Find my explanation later in this article.

 Ever heard people saying consulting is about “solving business problems”?
 That vague description does not do justice to a highly complex job of a management consultant.

 For a non-cliche description from a former McKinsey consultant, check out this article: What does a consultant do?

 You have to climb up the ladder

 You will always start at entry-level positions in the traditional consulting track and gradually climb up your career ladder.
 At MBB, they rarely hire an experienced person straight to manager or partner levels.

 Management consulting is unlikely a good route to switch your career with 10+ years of experience as you will have to start over again.
 It is most ideal to start your consulting career as fresh as new graduates!

 You may wonder when consultants will get promotion, in fact, it is a race for everybody.
 You have strictly two years to advance your position to the next level.
 If you are not qualified enough to be promoted after every two years, you are suggested to leave.